Skip to Content

 Evidence-Based Treatment (HFrEF)

-1. Physician adds a “GDMT” PDF to their Account library.
+1. Add a “GDMT” PDF to the Account library.

-2. In a note, they ask: “heart failure reduced ejection fraction treatment”.
+2. In a note, ask: “heart failure reduced ejection fraction treatment”.

-3. The system retrieves guidance on ACE-I/ARB, beta-blockers, and SGLT2i usage.
+3. The system retrieves guidance on ACE-I/ARB, beta-blockers, and SGLT2i use.

 4. The agent generates a plan with citations from the uploaded PDF.